GYG-be/gyg-be.github.io/src/chapter_2.md

-# Chapter 2 -- The 50-Day Plan For Building A Personal Assistant Agentic System (PAAS)
+# 50-Day Plan For Building A Personal Assistant Agentic System (PAAS)

 The BIG REASON to build a PAAS is for radically improved intelligence gathering.